leomarameo7/FR_herbivore_fish/README.md

 Each file has a short, descriptive name that indicates its purpose.
 Names  include only letters and numbers with underscores _ to separate words.
 Files that are part of the same work flow are numbered to indicate the order in which they are to be run.
 We use letters as as follow:
 C = stats for CLEAN DATA
 D = do the statistical analysis
-S= show analysis results
+S = show analysis results
-F= function
+F = function
 raw = states for files that contains raw data processed = states for files contains data that were cleaned or manipulated

-Exemple
+Exemple:

 01_C_load_biomass_traits.R

 02_C_merge_biomass_traits_data.R